-- 1. The Contactor / TCTA / Environmental Control Officer (ECO) should provide the landowner with a copy of the final EMP approved by DEA; - 2.
-In negotiation with the respective landowners, the Contractor and ECO should prior to the commencement of construction activities identify water reticulation pipelines associated with the current off-take points from the existing pipeline.
+- The Contactor / TCTA / Environmental Control Officer (ECO) will make copies of the approved Construction EMP available to any landowner on request; - In negotiation with the respective landowners, the Contractor and ECO should prior to the commencement of construction activities identify water reticulation pipelines associated with the current off-take points from the existing pipeline.
 Measures should be put in place to protect these pipelines.